+How then are we supposed to develop what our natural constitution in the age of the consciousness soul most naturally resists?
+To overcome our natural antisocial tendencies in the encounter with others, we must move away from our natural inclination to form concepts about the being of the other, and move toward developing images.28 Through imaginations, we will acquire a deeper faculty of empathy.
+Steiner insists that in the future, the social life can be founded only on a development of our imagination.
 When we meet another person, a picture should arise from the other person.
 "But this requires of course the heightened interest that I have often described to you as the foundation of social life, in which each person should take in the other person."
 Here, we must find the social impulses.
 In fact, Steiner reaches even further, into a description of the sacramental aspect of this type of encounter; he calls it "the capacity to be mystically stimulated" in the encounter with another human being.29

-For the purpose of strengthening this social path, Steiner devised a number of exercises that were offered with great consistency in the years 1918 to 1924 and more fragmentarily here and there in the previous years, for example, in the Neuchatel 1911-12 lectures about Christian Rosenkreutz.30 Most of these exercises are offered, not surprisingly, in lectures about the social question, uniting thus in conscious fashion the personal experience of the forces of destiny with the attempt to promote the newly advocated threefold social order.
+For the purpose of strengthening this social path Steiner devised a number of exercises which were offered with great consistency in the years 1918 to 1924 and more fragmentarily here and there in the previous years, for example in the Neuchatel 1911-12 lectures about Christian Rosenkreutz.
+Most of these exercises are offered, not surprisingly, in lectures about the social question, uniting thus in conscious fashion the personal experience of the forces of destiny with the attempt to promote the newly advocated threefold social order.

-Those I have called "karmic exercises" look at self and other individuals with two mutually reinforcing goals.31 On one hand we can start looking at our life with more detachment by disidentifying with our lower Ego and the false securities it offers us; our race, upbringing, national culture, religion, social status, profession, life-connections, "fortune" or "misfortune", etc. On the other hand the exercises systematically teach us to look at individuals in our lives in ways that eschew sympathy and antipathy, likes and dislikes, and move toward the creation of living imaginations.
-Seeing under this light we don't meet "good" or "bad" people, but living imaginations that
+Those I have called "karmic exercises" look at self and other individuals with two mutually reinforcing goals.
+31 On one hand we can start looking at our life with more detachment by disidentifying with our lower ego and the false securities it offers us; our race, upbringing, national culture, religion, social status, profession, life-connections, "fortune" or "misfortune", etc. On the other hand the exercises systematically teach us to look at individuals in our lives in ways that eschew sympathy and antipathy, likes and dislikes and move toward the creation of living imaginations.
+Seeing under this light we don't meet "good" or "bad" people, but living imaginations that continuously evolve, and we can make room for this evolution.
+We can behold those we meet with imaginations that can continuously grow in our souls, or fall into stereotypes, rash judgments, condemnation, all the traps that the anti-social instincts of the Consciousness Soul have set in place and with which we will live for a long time still.
+The path goes even further.
+The two previous steps naturally converge toward the goal of taking full